Kuvvius/ThinkMorph-rebuttal/README.md

 ```

 You can replace the variables in the script with your own before running.
 More training scripts are provided in `./script`.
-See Bagel's [TRAIN](https://github.com/ByteDance-Seed/Bagel/blob/main/TRAIN.md) for more details.
+See TRAIN.md for more details.

 ### Eval

-All evaluations are conducted using the [`VLMEvalKit`](https://github.com/open-compass/VLMEvalKit) framework for consistency and reproducibility.
+All evaluations are conducted using the VLMEvalKit framework for consistency and reproducibility.
 The inference process can be referred to [infernece.ipynb](inference.ipynb)

 ## 📊 Benchmarks